Proggy-Buggy Contest Proggy-Buggy Contest Proggy-Buggy Contest

 Place and Time

-The contest is held twice a year – Towel Day on May 25th and the Proggy-Buggy Contest at the end of October.
+The contest is held twice a year – Towel Day on May 25th and the Proggy-Buggy Contest on October 26th, 2024.

 Registration is required to participate in the competition.
-Registration opens approximately one month before the start of the competition.
 One day before the contest, all registered participants will receive two links: one to the contest page, which will become active at the start of the competition, and another to the live stream, where the official start of the competition will be announced.

 You can practice solving problems on the Training page.
 You can use your previous registration or create a new account to access it.
 To do so, follow the link to one of last year's contests.